jackie1982/puppet-docs/source/puppet/3/reference/lang_classes.markdown

 >
 > ### Avoid Class Parameters
 >
-> Prior to Puppet 2.6, classes could only request data by reading arbitrary variables outside their local [scope][].
-It is still possible to design classes like this. **However,** since dynamic scope was removed in Puppet 3, old-style classes can only read **top-scope or node-scope** variables, which makes them less flexible than they were in previous versions.
-Your best options for using old-style classes with Puppet 3 are to use an ENC to set your classes' variables, or to manually insert `$special_variable = hiera('class::special_variable')` calls at top scope in your site manifest.
+> Prior to Puppet 2.6, 类 could only request data by reading arbitrary variables outside their local [scope][].
+It is still possible to design 类 like this. **However,** since dynamic scope was removed in Puppet 3, old-style 类 can only read **top-scope or node-scope** variables, which makes them less flexible than they were in previous versions.
+Your best options for using old-style 类 with Puppet 3 are to use an ENC to set your 类' variables, or to manually insert `$special_variable = hiera('class::special_variable')` calls at top scope in your site manifest.